 Jeff was reading by the age of three, and very early on discovered an amazing talent for drawing.
-Well, maybe not a talent per se…actually, most emoticons show more talent than he did but the love for drawing was definitely there.
+Well, maybe not a talent per se…but the love for drawing was definitely there.
 A huge chunk of his early childhood was spent drawing Spider-Man comics, violating copyright law left and right without a smidgen of guilt.

 As his school days began, Jeff discovered his passion for writing.
 His teachers strongly encouraged this passion, but they got really sick of him writing nothing but Spider-Man stories.
 But he couldn’t help it.
 Spider-Man was just too cool.

 In fifth grade, his first story was published in the youth literary section of the Daily News Miner.
 It was about the adventures of Falstaff the Fearless.
 The editors were probably impressed that a fifth-grader was incorporating Shakespeare references into his fiction, though actually Jeff swiped the name from his Dungeons & Dragons Player’s Handbook.
 Though not many people found themselves chortling and/or guffawing, this story was meant to be humorous, as evidenced by villain names like Crasher, Crusher, and Creeper.